alan-turing-institute/environmental-ds-book/book/contribute.md

 EiC verify the notebook runs in Binder and confirms its feasibility.
 After the Binder checkpoint, EiC transfer the notebook repository from the personal GitHub account to the [eds-book](https://github.com/eds-book) organisation.

-* **Pre-review and review**: EiC open a *PRE-REVIEW* issue to assign an editor.
+* **Pre-review and review**: EiC open a *PRE-REVIEW* issue at the [notebooks-reviews](https://github.com/eds-book/notebooks-reviews) repository to assign an editor.
 The assigned editor should find 2 reviewers to start the review process.
 Authors and reviewers work together to improve the plain and executable content of the notebook.
-All proposed changes and conversations should be conducted within a *REVIEW* issue opened at the main EDS book repository.
+All proposed changes and conversations should be conducted within a *REVIEW* issue opened at [notebooks-reviews](https://github.com/eds-book/notebooks-reviews) repository.

 * **Post-print**: after reviewers and editor confirm their recommendation to accept the notebook for publication, EiC will share proofs (the draft of the final formatting) hosted as a Pull Request in the main repo of the EDS book.
 EiC ask authors to proof-read the notebook and indicate any remaining typos, badly formed citations, awkward wording, etc.